-We found a pumpkin recipe for every part of your gourd — even those stringy guts.
+Eating your pumpkin is probably the most enjoyable way to reuse it.
+There’s a pumpkin recipe for every part of your gourd — even those stringy guts.

 You’ll find the best prices for pumpkins at farmers markets, independent seasonal stands and church pumpkin patches.
 The average pumpkin costs about $3 but expect to pay more for an oversized gourd.

 1. Make Pumpkin Puree